JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

     When the enviroment has a sustained noise level below the sound of boiling water about a foot away from water.

 3. When does it fail?

     When there is sustained conversaition on the background, continous loud noises, loud appliances being run to make other things in the kitchen.

 5. When it fails, why does it fail?

     It fails because we are looking for a certain running average of the sound over a certain period of time.

 7. Based on the behavior you have seen, what other scenarios could cause problems?

     Any sustained volume, for example if this was used in a restaraunt and there was not good isolation between the kitchen and the dining room, it could accidently trigger the system.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+The user could be aware of too much noise causing a misfire, but will be to busy to consider this bug.

-1. How bad would they be impacted by a miss classification?
+3. How bad would they be impacted by a miss classification?

+If the user was alerted too early before the water was boiling, they would easily see that the water wasn't boiling and ignore the sugestion

-1. How could change your interactive system to address this?
+5. How could change your interactive system to address this?

+We are considering more visual options such as, training a model on the images of boiling water and having a visual implementation.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+7. Are there optimizations you can try to do on your sense-making algorithm.

+Supply the model with a good set of images so the anaylsis system becomes more robust.

 ### Part D
 ### Characterize your own Observant system